eoscostarica/guide.eoscostarica.io/docs/developer-tools-ux-ui.md

 ### What is Sketch?

-It is a graphic editor for macOS developed by Dutch Company.
+It is a web design vector-based graphic editor for macOS, developed by Dutch Company.

 ### Why we use Sketch?